 Is Instagram automation safe with Creator and Business accounts?

 Yes, when using tools that connect through Meta’s official Instagram Graph API.
 Both Creator and Business accounts support the official API.
-Tools like CreatorFlow use this approved method, which means zero ban risk.
-Avoid tools that require your password or use unofficial methods — those can get you banned regardless of account type.
+Tools like CreatorFlow use this approved method, which means minimal ban risk when using the official API.
+Avoid tools that require your password or use unofficial methods, those can get you banned regardless of account type.

 Which account type do most influencers use?